Cipher Hunt: Bradley

 Although Twitter user @shadow_wolfwind, the recipient of the "Mayor of Gravity Falls" sash stored in the treasure chest, is the first official person to have found the Bill Cipher statue, the chest also contained Stan Bucks that have been signed by a person named Bradley Pic who found the statue on July 12, eight days prior to the start of Cipher Hunt, making him the actual first person to find it.

 During an appearance on the Mystery Shack Lookback Podcast in July 2022, Alex Hirsch revealed the full story behind what happened and how Bradley's name ended up in the chest.
 Bradley was a resident of Reedsport, Oregon who accidentally found the statue while going out for a walk one day.
 According to Hirsch, this was shortly after he had placed the statue in its location as Gravity Falls had not yet ended.
 Bradley had never heard of the show, but posted an image of the statue to an unsolved mysteries subreddit, though the post did not gain much attention.
-However, the person behind the @TheMysteryofGF Twitter page managed to find the post, and being in the know about the Cipher Hunt, contacted Hirsch about it.
+Hirsch claims the person behind the @TheMysteryofGF Twitter page managed to find the post and reached out to him, though the person behind @TheMysteryofGF has no recollection or saved messages indicating they were the one to inform Hirsch.
 Knowing the hunt could be ruined if the post was found by fans, Hirsch was able to get in touch with Bradley and informed him about what the statue was and asked him to take the post down.
 In exchange for taking it down and his silence about the statue and its location, Hirsch paid Bradley $100, gave him a prize and allowed him to take the credit for finding the statue after Cipher Hunt was over.

-Before the hunt started and after being paid off by Hirsch, Bradley returned to the statue, dug up the treasure chest, signed his name on the money inside it and left a text file on the USB drive named "Hi.txt" which contained a link to his Twitter account.
+Before the hunt started and after paying off Bradley, Hirsch realized that he had forgotten to add the voice memo of Grunkle Stan singing “We’ll Meet Again” to the USB drive inside the treasure chest.
+Hirsch called Bradley, and he agreed to replace the USB drive with a new one sent by Alex Hirsch.
+Bradley returned to the statue, dug up the treasure chest, and replaced the USB drive.
+At the same time, he signed his name on the Stan Bucks inside it and left a text file on the USB drive named "Hi.txt" which contained a link to his Twitter account.
 He would later upload a video of him finding the statue to help answer questions fans had about why his name and link to his Twitter account were in the treasure, however, the full story would not be revealed until 2022 by Hirsch.